axd1967/lander/README.md

 ## Labels

      A main routine
-    B init lander descent (See A11 profile for details) C (TODO) init lander ascent (from surface)
+     B init lander descent (see A11 profile for details) C (TODO) init lander ascent (from surface)
      D -
      E -

      0 -
      1 -